ThatDaveStevens/Blog/DERetrospective/readme.md

 #### Alternatives outside of Digital Explorer
 There are many solution/EA architecting tools and platforms on the market today; most providing a central library of building blocks, most allowing organisation to define the underlying metamodels of solution architectures.
 The key difference and business value Digital Explorer brings is the integration within a customer journey; can this information gap be resolved with enterprise search and a well defined and managed structure of other repositories.

 Then there is **GitHub**, and this is where I continue to struggle, I'm all in on the value and speed to write documentation as code; all the [documentation for Digital Explorer](https://github.com/dxc-technology/dxc-digitalexplorer) is on GitHub, but as a true model based approach to harvest and reuse I just can't see how its going to work.
 For example, I find 2 useful patterns documented on 2 separate GitHub repositories and I want to fork and merge them into a new evolving solution model for a customer.
 How is that actually going to work?
 What is the architect's user experience here?
-Are we planning to make Architects code developers?    the elephant in the room?   both GitHub and Digital Explorer are positioned by the same team in DXC.
+Are we planning to make Architects code developers?

+The elephant in the room?
+Both GitHub and Digital Explorer are positioned by the same team in DXC without a clear message on their current and intended use cases.

+Whilst MS Teams and well structured shrepoints can ertinly help resolve

 ### Recommendation : Review and invest in key areas
 A strong push to reenable the portfolio data feed is key, with leadership promoting the results it provides portfolio owners to improve their offering material; paired with the ability for customer facing teams to compose in a graphically interface a selection of offerings into a customer solution.